Our Founder’s Story

 After managing the sober house for over a year and completing the 12-Steps of Alcoholics Anonymous, I began looking for an opportunity to develop a sober living program of my own.
 That’s when I knocked on the door of a sober house with a “For Sale” sign in the front yard.
 The home was owned by a non-profit sober living organization based in New Haven and, as luck would have it, the president and founder opened the door.

-It was shortly thereafter that I joined the Turning Point Foundation as its vice president and worked with the president to develop a new model for drug treatment for adolescent and young men.
+It was shortly thereafter that I joined the foundation as its vice president and worked with the president to develop a new model for drug treatment for adolescent and young men.
 Over the course of my five years with the organization, it grew into a licensed treatment program with multiple locations, and more than 100 employees.
 By then it was time to get back to my real passion – a new model of sober living for young men.
 That’s when Westport House was born.

 Giving It Away